afableco/demographilia/content/authors/admin/_index.md

 title:
 ---

-I am too embarassed to say who I am -- maybe later.
+Hi.
+I am Jaro&#x6E;.
+I will spruce up my bio at some point.
 For the moment, just know I am a plodder trying to get along in this world.
-I strive to be a better person, but I rarely make progress.
+At this stage I don't have any set plans for this blog; I was mostly interested in seeing if I could set it up.
+My interim plan is to write some posts on subjects that I am interested in.
+I suspect there won't be  a lot, but I will give it a go.

 *Afableco* means friendliness, affability and kindness in Esperanto.
-I would like to think that describes me, but sometimes I worry I am more like Larry Underwood - just less interesting.
+I would like to think that describes me, but sometimes I worry I am more like [Larry Underwood](https://stephenking.fandom.com/wiki/Larry_Underwood) - just less interesting.

 I follow the [Giants Netball](https://giantsnetball.com.au/) team in the [Super Netball](https://supernetball.com.au/).

-I live and work on the land of [Ngunnawal people](https://www.act.gov.au/ngunnawal-country).
+I live and work on the land of the [Ngunnawal people](https://www.act.gov.au/ngunnawal-country).
 I pay my respects to their Elders past, present and emerging.

 <!--- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}. --->